rloqvist/ContactBook/README.md

 the data access object.
 * I couldn't get the redirect to work across the controllers.
-I guess it is some Spring quirk I didn't get the hang of, so now the form processing lies in the web controller instead of the api controller.
+I guess it is some Spring quirk I didn't get the hang of, so now the form processing lies in the web controller instead of the API controller.